I never did discover just how much fun math can be until I had kids of my own. It’s not just a pile of worksheets after all!

 I try to support my girls’ math learning at home all the time.
 And, when it comes to math practice at home, I’ve got one criteria – it has to be fun!

-We’re taking our math fun outside to practice telling time.
-Our Sidewalk Chalk Clock Game is a fun way to get outside, get moving, and practice math.
+This Sidewalk Chalk Clock Game is a fun way to get outside, get moving, and practice math.
+Can math practice be anymore fun?

 Disclosure: This post contains Amazon Affiliate links.
 Please see my Disclosure Page for more details.